spectrum-health-systems/avatool-template/README.md

 https://<ORGANIZATION>.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm/WEBSVC.UserManagement.cls?WSDL
 ```

 5. Click **Go**.
-The Web Service should be found.
+The web service should be found.

-6. In the *Namespace* field, give the Web Service a name.
-This is the name that your project will use to reference the Web Service, so make it something meaningful.
+6. In the *Namespace* field, give the web service a name.
+This is the name that your project will use to reference the web service, so make it something meaningful.
 For example:
 ```
 NtstWebSvcUatUserManagement
 ```

 7. Click **Ok**.

-Repeat steps 1-5 for each of your Avatar environments.
+Repeat steps 1-5 for each of your myAvatar™ environments.

+## Adding a custom web service to your project
+Instructions to add a custom web service to the Avatool template coming soon.

 # FAQ
 ### What Netsmart Web Services are available?